udithasathsara/my_todo_app/README.md

 ##Prerequisites

 -Before running the application, ensure you have the following installed on your system:

--Node.js (v14 or higher)
+-Node.js (v14 or higher),
--MySQL
+-MySQL,
 -Git

 ##Installation and Setup

-Backend Setup
+#Backend Setup

 -Clone the repository:

 -git clone <repository-link>

 -Navigate to the backend directory:

 -cd backend

 -Install backend dependencies:

 -npm install

-Configure the database:
+3Configure the database:

 -Create a MySQL database.

 -export DB_File.sql

 -Update the database connection details in the index.js file:

-const db = mysql.createConnection({
+const db = mysql.createConnection

+({
     host: 'localhost',
     port: 'your-port',
     user: 'your-username',